Biometric Authentication Methods

 A large corporate bank, using palm-vein biometric authentication, found that Hackers Bypass Biometric Sensors and their scanner had been compromised and wrongful access was being granted to unauthorized personnel.

 The discovery was made by a third-party security system who was able to detect that a device violation was present, in addition to the location of the foreign device; in this case the palm-vein scanner.

 Biometric authentication has been prevalent for decades and comes in various forms such as fingerprint recognition, eye scans, typing patterns and palm geometry.
-Fingerprint recognition is the most common among biometric authentication and, what was once only used by high profile agencies needing maximum security, can now be found on everyday devices such as smartphones and laptops.
+Fingerprint recognition is the most common among biometric authentication.
+It was once only used by high profile agencies such as financial institutions in need of maximum cyber security, but now it can be found on everyday devices such as smartphones and laptops.